SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 Protocol Inheritance
 --------------------

-A protocol can :newTerm:`inherit` from another protocol, and add further requirements on top of the requirements it inherits.
+A protocol can :newTerm:`inherit` one or more other protocols, and can add further requirements on top of the requirements it inherits.
-The syntax for protocol inheritance is the same as for class inheritance:
+The syntax for protocol inheritance is similar to the syntax for class inheritance, but with the option to list multiple inherited protocols, separated by commas:

 .. testcode:: protocols
    :compile: true

+   >> protocol SomeProtocol {}
-   >> protocol SomeSuperProtocol {}
+   >> protocol AnotherProtocol {}
-   -> protocol SomeSubProtocol: SomeSuperProtocol {
+   -> protocol InheritingProtocol: SomeProtocol, AnotherProtocol {
          // protocol definition goes here
       }

-For example:
+Here's an example of a protocol that inherits the ``TextRepresentable`` protocol from above:

 .. testcode:: protocols
    :compile: true